linagora/openpaas-esn/doc/configuration.md

       "admin": "rw"
     },
     "configurations": {
-      "configName": {
+      "config-1": {
         "rights": {
           "admin": "rw",
           "user": "r"
         }
       },
+      "config-2": {},
-      "otherConfig": {}
+      "config-3": {}
     }
-  }, {
-    // other modules
   }
 }
 ```

-Each module have a rights configuration which is applied for all configuration belong this module if they have not rights configuration.
-But if configuration have rights config for its, it will be override module rights configuration.

-Each rights have two object:
+With an object defined as above for a module, first we have a generic permission set in `rights` object.
+This permission rules applies on every configuration defined in `configurations` object.
+However, if any configuration object has its own permission set like `config-1`, then its declared permission will override the generic one.

+Properties of the `rights` object:
-- The first is actor, for now we have two actors: admin and user.
+- The first is actor, we have two kinds of actor: *admin* and *user*.
-- The second is rights, we have read rights with notation is `r` and write rights with notation is `w`.
-If an actor have both rights then notation is `rw`.
+- The second is actions allowed on the actor, we have read and write denoted as `r` and `w`.

 ## Global Configuration